PSebastian96/pjt2-keytarschool/README.md

 <img width="673" alt="image" src="https://github.com/PSebastian96/pjt2-keytarschool/assets/123810890/7429bba2-2599-45e5-8b8e-0ac9df70672c">

-- Debugging the metronome :
+### Debugging the metronome :

 <img width="946" alt="image" src="https://github.com/PSebastian96/pjt2-keytarschool/assets/123810890/4309d479-2bc7-4c47-878e-626d30f77588">

-The problem was a mixture of incorrect syntax and import error from the timer.js to metronome.js, the metronom script could not access the timing/beat from timer.js.
+- The problem was a mixture of incorrect syntax and import error from the timer.js to metronome.js, the metronome script could not access the timing/beat from timer.js.
 The solution was to add the correct syntax and connect timer.js with metronome.js by adding the attribute [type = "module"]to the script tag in piano.html file.

+### Known bugs :

+- Opera browser is not rendering the css property [accent-color] on the volume input range, thus making it look dull in the browser, while chrome loads it with no issues.
+- Depending on the browser loading speed, sometimes the piano sound is delayed after a key is pressed.

 ### Further Testing
 - The Website was tested on Google Chrome, Microsoft Edge, Opera and Mozilla browsers.